Discovering optimal fermion-qubit mappings through algorithmic enumeration: Defining fermion--qubit mappings

 Moreover, there are a multitude of properties of the qubit Hamiltonian $H_{\text{qubit}}$ that one might want to minimise depending on the quantum technology at hand.
 For example, the \textit{average Pauli weight} or the \textit{Pauli measurement depth} of the terms in $H_\text{qubit}$ are quantities that can determine the resource cost in near--term algorithms such as the variational quantum eigensolver.
-The \textit{maximum Pauli weight} of any one term in $H_\text{qubit}$ is a measure of complexity in long--term algorithms involving phase estimation.
+The \textit{maximum Pauli weight} of any one term in $H_\text{qubit}$ is the `$k$' in its $k$--local Hamiltonian problem, and hence a measure of computational complexity.
+Thus, it could be an appropriate target to minimise for long--term algorithms such as those involving phase estimation.

 Therefore, we argue that the notion of an optimal fermion--qubit mapping is only well--defined given these two contexts: the problem Hamiltonian $H_{\text{fermion}}$, and a physical resource cost $C$ to minimise in $H_\text{qubit}$.
-Given these inputs, the total search space for an optimal fermion--qubit mapping $\text{F}_f$ of the form given in Definition \ref{defn:generalmapping} is characterised by: \begin{enumerate} \item The set of mutually--anticommuting Pauli strings $\text{F}= \{\Gamma_0, \dots, \Gamma_{2n-1}\}$, determined by the type of fermion--qubit mapping, e.g.\ Jordan--Wigner, Bravyi--Kitaev, or ternary tree; and, \item The enumeration scheme $f:\{\beta_{0}, \dots, \beta_{2n-1}\} \rightarrow \{0,\dots, 2n-1\}$. \end{enumerate} There is a one--to--one relation between each such mapping $\text{F}_f$ and an invertible binary $n${}$\times${}$n$ matrix \cite{steudtner2019quantum}: there are therefore $\mathcal{O}\left(\exp(n^2)\right)$ mappings to search.
-By any classical means, it is impossible to find the optimal $\text{F}_f$.
+Given these inputs, the total search space for an optimal fermion--qubit mapping $\text{F}_f$ of the form given in Definition \ref{defn:generalmapping} is characterised by: \begin{enumerate} \item The set of mutually--anticommuting Pauli strings $\text{F}= \{\Gamma_0, \dots, \Gamma_{2n-1}\}$, determined by the type of fermion--qubit mapping, e.g.\ Jordan--Wigner, Bravyi--Kitaev, or ternary tree; and, \item The enumeration scheme $f:\{\beta_{0}, \dots, \beta_{2n-1}\} \rightarrow \{0,\dots, 2n-1\}$. \end{enumerate} A brute--force search over all the enumeration schemes for one set of Pauli strings $\text{F}$ must reckon with a $(2n)!$--size dataset; once we include the search over all mapping types for $\text{F}$, the task will become even more unwieldy.

-In this work, we argue that it \textit{is} possible to make meaningful headway in the search for an optimal fermion--qubit mapping in a reduced search--space.
+In this work, we argue that it \textit{is} possible to make meaningful headway in the search for an optimal fermion--qubit mapping.
 In this paper, we propose the approach of fixing the mapping type $\text{F}$ and searching for the optimal fermion enumeration scheme $f$.

 \begin{definition} \emph{(Optimal fermion--qubit mapping of type $\emph{F}$.)} Let $H_{\text{fermion}}$ be a fermionic Hamiltonian on $n$ modes, let $\text{F}$ be a fermion--qubit mapping type, and suppose we possess a qubit architecture with some limiting resource.
 Then for any fermion--qubit mapping $\text{F}_f$, let $C=C(f)$ be the cost function of the qubit Hamiltonian $H_{\text{qubit}}\coloneqq H_{\text{qubit}}(f) = \text{F}_f(H_{\text{fermion}})$ with respect to that resource.
 The \textit{$C$--optimal fermion--qubit mapping of type} F \textit{for $H_\emph{fermion}$} is the fermion--qubit mapping $\text{F}_{f^*}$, where $f^*$ is a Majorana fermionic enumeration scheme satisfying